aoliveiramagalhaes/blog/functions.md

 Alright, let's go back to functions.
 I like to make analogies.
 You will see that going forward on my examples.

-Your daily schedule is a system composed of activities, I know, it is weird to express it like, but in fact, it is, sometimes it is a bit dynamic, but for most people, it is a system that repeats every day.
+Your daily schedule is a system composed of activities, I know, it is weird to express it like that, but in fact, it is, sometimes it is a bit dynamic, but for most people, it is a system that repeats every day.

 * wake up
 * turn off the alarm